 Bachelor of Interdisciplinary Studies.
-This interdisciplinary degree program enables students to take an active role in creating their educational plan and defining their career goals.
-The program is offered for selected corporate employees at Motorola University West.
-It emphasizes selfassessment and appraisal of opportunities to support academic and career goals.
+This interdisciplinary degree completion program enables students to take an active role in creating their educational plan and defining their career goals.
+The program is offered for selected corporate and municipal employees.
+It emphasizes self-assessment and appraisal of opportunities to support academic and career goals.